 (b) the operating conditions specified by the manufacturer of the pipe, fixture or fitting will not be exceeded.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) Subreguation (1) does not apply if the manufacturers specifications for installation or operating conditions are inconsistent with the plumbing standards that apply to the plumbing.

 [Regulation 52 inserted in Gazette 24 Apr 2015 p.
-1513.]
+1513; amended in Gazette 29 Apr 2016 p.
+1347.]

 53. Liquid waste from airconditioners